HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Measuring whether a service worker is used is not as simple as might seem.
 For example, Lighthouse detects 1.5%, however it adds <a hreflang="en" href="https://web.dev/service-worker">some extra checks in that definition</a> rather than just service worker usage so could be seen as a lower bound. <a hreflang="en" href="https://httparchive.org/reports/progressive-web-apps#swControlledPages">Chrome itself measures 1.22% sites using service workers</a>, which is strangely less than Lighthouse for reasons that we have not been able to ascertain.

 For this year's PWA chapter, we've updated our measurement techniques by creating a <a hreflang="en" href="https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/custom_metrics/pwa.js">new set of metrics</a>.
-For example, we're now using heuristics that check for several service worker characteristics, like having <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration">service worker registration</a> calls and use of service worker specific methods, libraries, and events.
+For example, we're now using heuristics that check for several service worker characteristics, like having [service worker registration](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration) calls and use of service worker specific methods, libraries, and events.

 From the data we gathered, we can see that about 3.05% of desktop sites and 3.22% of mobile sites use service workers features, which suggests that service worker usage might be higher than measured in <a hreflang="en" href="https://almanac.httparchive.org/en/2020/pwa#service-worker-usage">last year's chapter (0.88% in desktop and 0.87% in mobile)</a>.